 Tis the season for a crumble, fa lalalala la la lala.
-Honestly, comfort food season is my absolute favorite.
+Honestly, comfort food season is my absolute favourite.
 The second I feel a chill in the air, boom I’m in the kitchen grating a mountain of cheese and stewing fruit.
 For someone who lives to eat, there really is no better time of year.
 I find the best way to celebrate sweater weather is with a crumble, this apple and blackberry crumble to be exact.

 A few weeks ago I decided to take advantage of the tumbling blackberry bushes which align my walk to work and stock up on free berries.
 I filled a bag, washed my little beauties of bugs and dirt before freezing them for future use.
 They probably lasted around two days in the freezer before the urge to crumble them up took over.
 I grabbed a few apples from the fruit bowl and away I went.

 You can’t really go wrong with a crumble, so simple yet so delicious.
 Especially when served with a creamy vanilla custard.
 So, don your slippers, prepare a blanket covered space on the couch and get your crumble on.
 Autumn won’t know what hit it.Print

 You can’t really go wrong with a crumble, so simple yet so delicious.
 Especially when served with a creamy vanilla custard

 For the fruit layer:

 - 50g light brown sugar

 - 3 large eating apples, peeled and chopped into bite sized pieces

 - 1/2tsp cinnamon